 3. Kartoffelpuffer or Reibekuchen.

 This is another potato dish that requires a special mention.
 Kartoffelpuffer (potato pancakes) are made from raw grated potatoes mixed with flour, eggs, salt or sugar and optionally onions and then fried in a pan.
-They can be served as a sweet-and-savory snack with applesauce or as a main dish sauerkraut.
+They can be served as a sweet-and-savory snack with applesauce or as main dish sauerkraut.
 I personally prefer to eat Katoffelpuffer with sour cream, because this is the traditional way to eat them in Ukraine.

 6. Knödel or Klöße.

 I already mentioned potato dumplings (Kartoffelknödel), but there are many other variations of this dish.
 Some of them contain meat, but the vegetarian ones are, for example, Dampfnudel – sweet or savory steamed rolls that can be served as a main dish or dessert.
 Germknödel is a yeast dumpling filled with plum jam served with melted butter and topped with a mixture of sugar and poppy seeds.
 Semmelknödel are bread dumplings made with dried white bread, milk, and eggs.
 Dumplings are often served as a side dish with meat, but you can also it them as a main dish.

 Schupfnudeln are potato noodles, although they can be also made only from flour and egg.
 Indicator for the name is not ingredients, but a typical “finger shape”.
 They are particularly famous in South Germany. during large events like festivals, you can see them being cooked in a large pan.
 Look for Gebratene Schupfnudeln mit Kraut (fried noodles with cabbage).
 Be careful though because some people like to top Schupfnudeln with bacon, so always ask the waiter if they are serving a vegetarian version.